-One of the most important feature for localization components is the ability to create multi-language applications that allow users to manage the translations.
-This includes updating localization and even add new localization language without recompiling the application.
-But this is easier than it might seem at first glance.
-Of course, if you use TsiLang localization components to create multilingual software.
+One of the most important features of localization components is their ability to create multi-language applications, empowering users to manage translations.
+This includes updating localizations and even adding new languages without the need for recompiling the application.
+However, achieving this is easier than it may initially appear, especially when leveraging TsiLang localization components for developing multilingual software.

 Let’s describe the solution for this problem using sample project MastApp from the Demos Delphi sub-folder.

-We don’t describe the translation process in details.
-Because we assume, that you are already familiar with this part of TsiLang Components Suite.
-As a result, we will just mention the components used for the translation.
+We won’t delve into the detailed description of the translation process since we assume you are already familiar with this aspect of TsiLang Components Suite.
+Instead, we will briefly mention the components utilized for translation.

 We use one TsiLangDispatcher; one TsiLang and TsiLangLinked on all other project forms.